cranksters/pd-usb/readme.md

 <script src="https://unpkg.com/pd-usb/dist/pd-usb.min.js"></script>
 <script>
   async function connectToPlaydate() {
-    const playdate = await playdateUsb.requestConnectPlaydate();
+    const playdate = await pdusb.requestConnectPlaydate();
   }
 </script>
 ```

-When using the library this way, a global called `playdateUsb` will be created containing all the exports from the module version.
+When using the library this way, a global called `pdusb` will be created containing all the exports from the module version.

 ## Usage